Logo Voyage

 California Sea Lions

-Scuba diving the cold waters of Puget Sound takes a bit more gear and training than other warm water locations, but the rewards are incredible.
-The area contains some of the best diving in the world and many areas are accessible from the Kitsap Peninsula.
-The state offers a guide to parks with launch sites here[dead link].
+Scuba diving the cold waters of Puget Sound takes a bit more gear and training than most warm water locations, but the rewards are incredible.

-Well-known to regional scuba divers, Orchard Rocks Conservation Area is located south west of Bainbridge Island in the waters and bedlands of Rich Passage within a 400-yard radius of Orchard Rocks day marker.
+• Orchard Rocks Conservation Area (off of Fort Ward Park).
+The waters and bedlands of Rich Passage within a 400-yard radius of Orchard Rocks day marker are well-known to regional scuba divers.
 The natural bedrock and boulders provide habitats for rock associated fish and invertebrate species.
-Copper rockfish and quillback rockfish once were common at this site.
-Brown rockfish and lingcod are common, red Irish lord, buffalo sculpin, striped seaperch, and pile perch .
+Copper rockfish and quillback rockfish once were common at this site but now are rare.
+Brown rockfish are common as are lingcod, red Irish lord, buffalo sculpin, striped seaperch, and pile perch.
 Kelp greenling, painted greenling, cabezon are consistently present in the reserve.
-Invertebrates include red rock crab, spider crabs, red sea cucumber, and orange sea cucumber.
+Dominant invertebrates include red rock crab, spider crabs, red sea cucumber, and orange sea cucumber.
 Harbor seals frequently visit the site and are often seen hauled out on the exposed rocks at low tide.
 California sea lions are also commonly observed at the site and may be seen hauled out on nearby navigational buoys.

-There are several other popular dive sites centered around Blakely Harbor accessible by boat including wreck diving a 70' long wooden shipwreck simply known as The Boss.
-To find this site go to Blakely Harbors southern shoreline that heads out to Restoration Point.
+• Blakely Harbor.
+Several popular dive sites accessible by boat including wreck diving a 70' long wooden shipwreck simply known as The Boss.
+To find this site go to Blakely Harbor's southern shoreline that heads out to Restoration Point.
 At about the midpoint of this shoreline, you will see a yellow buoy in about 50 feet of water.
 This is a PADI dive buoy marking The Boss which is maintained by local divers.
 The hull of the boat is in about 50' of water and is easily recognizable as it is covered in a field of white Plumose Anemones.

 Hiking